 Have you already made a college visit?
 Where did you go?
 I’d love to hear about it in the comments section below!

-Read Wendy’s article and plan smart when it comes to college visits!
+Read Wendy’s wise words and plan smart when it comes to college visits!

 A BETTER WAY TO VISIT COLLEGES